third-floor/mnras-index/README.md

-# The Astronomical Register — Searchable Index
+# Monthly Notices of the Royal Astronomical Society — Searchable Index

-A GitHub Pages site for exploring the general index of *The Astronomical Register*, covering Volumes I–XXXVI.
+A GitHub Pages site for exploring the general index of the *Monthly NOtices of the Royal Astronomical Society*, covering Volumes I–XXXVI.
 The index contains **9,108 entries** across authors, subjects, asteroids, comets, and more.

 ## Files